catcarbonell/dwa-portfolio/README.md

 ## Branched Development and Versioning
 1. Master -- Pre-Staging -- a preview of what is to be published!
 Do not touch this branch without authorization.
-If you do, that's okay.
-We'll...deal with it.
-And you.

 2. gh-pages -- Production -- Do **NOT** TOUCH/PUSH ANYTHING TO THIS BRANCH WITHOUT AUTHORIZATION.
-I WILL LITERALLY CUT YOU IF I FIND SOMETHING OUT OF PLACE.

 3. Please feel free to pull from **Master** or **gh-pages**, create, and push to your own branch!
   * Please use your Slack name when creating your own branch.